Pregnant Texas woman loses baby after family ripped from home by tornado

-SALADO, Texas (Nexstar) — “That’s all I have left, just sighs,” Naomi Benavidez said Wednesday.
+SALADO, Texas (KXAN) — “That’s all I have left, just sighs,” Naomi Benavidez said Wednesday.

 Bulldozers crunched through snapped trees and crumbled homes in Central Texas Wednesday, showing the impact of a bad storm.
 But it’s stories from people like Benavidez that show how a vicious tornado changes lives forever.